-3. Simultaneously press and hold both the HomeLink[®] and hand-held transmitter button.
-Do not release the buttons until Step 4 has been completed.
+3. Simultaneously press and hold both the chosen HomeLink[®] and hand-held transmitter buttons until the HomeLink[®] indicator light changes from a slow to a rapidly blinking light.
+Now you may release both the HomeLink[®] and hand-held transmitter buttons.

-Some entry gates and garage door openers may require you to replace Step 3 with procedures noted in the

-"Gate Operator and Canadian Programming" in this section for Canadian residents.
+Note: Some entry gates and garage door openers may require you to replace Step 3 with procedures noted in the "Gate Operator and Canadian Programming" in this section for Canadian residents.